-- It gives a guide to the underlying mechanism that produces the series. - It is sometimes necessary to decide whether a time series displays a significant trend, possibly taking into account serial correlation which, if present, can lead to the appearance of a trend in stretches of a time series although in reality the long-run mean of the series is constant. - A series shows seasonal variation through the year which needs to be removed in order to display the true underlying trend. - The appropriate management action depends on the future values of a series, so it is desirable to forecast these and understand the likely size of differences between the forecast and true values.
+- It gives a guide to the underlying mechanism that produces the series. - It is sometimes necessary to decide whether a time series displays a significant trend, possibly taking into account serial correlation, which, if present, can lead to the appearance of a trend in stretches of a time series, although in reality the long-run mean of the series is constant. - A series shows seasonal variation through the year that needs to be removed to display the true underlying trend. - The appropriate management action depends on the future values of a series, so it is desirable to forecast these and understand the likely size of differences between the forecast and true values.

-There is a vast literature on the modelling of time series.
-It is not possible to cover this in any detail here, so what is done is just to provide an introduction to some of the more popular types of models, and provide references to where more information can be found.
+There is a vast amount of literature on the modeling of time series.
+It is not possible to cover this in any detail here; so this chapter just provides an introduction to some of the more popular types of models and provides references to where more information can be found.